elhub/devxp-linux/README.md

-# dev-phabricator
+# dev-tools

-dev-phabricator contains settings and utility scripts and tools for the Phabricator system at Elhub.
+dev-tools contains and installs utility scripts and tools that should be used when developing on the Elhub system.
+This includes the scripts and libraries used with Phabricator.

 ## Getting Started